apache/aurora/docs/reference/configuration.md

 documentation.

-By default, the hostname in the registered endpoints will be the `--hostname` parameter that is passed to the mesos slave.
+By default, the hostname in the registered endpoints will be the `--hostname` parameter that is passed to the mesos agent.
 To override the hostname value, the executor can be started with `--announcer-hostname=<overriden_value>`.
 If you decide to use `--announcer-hostname` and if the overriden value needs to change for every executor, then the executor has to be started inside a wrapper, see [Executor Wrapper](../operations/configuration.md#thermos-executor-wrapper).

-For example, if you want the hostname in the endpoint to be an IP address instead of the hostname, the `--hostname` parameter to the mesos slave can be set to the machine IP or the executor can be started with `--announcer-hostname=<host_ip>` while wrapping the executor inside a script.
+For example, if you want the hostname in the endpoint to be an IP address instead of the hostname, the `--hostname` parameter to the mesos agent can be set to the machine IP or the executor can be started with `--announcer-hostname=<host_ip>` while wrapping the executor inside a script.

 | object                         | type      | description